Young Buck: Early life

-Music career
+Career

-Young Buck joined Cash Money in 1997 but left for Juvenile's UTP in 2000.
+Young Buck began his affiliation with Cash Money in 1997 but left for Juvenile's UTP in 2000.
 He released two albums with UTP, Born to Be a Thug and The Compilation, before leaving the label in 2003 to join 50 Cent's record label G-Unit.

 His first recording with G-Unit Records was on the 2002 recorded song Blood Hound for 50 Cent's February 2003 debut studio album Get Rich or Die Tryin'.
 That same year, Young Buck became a member of G-Unit.
 He also appeared heavily on rap group G-Unit's 2003 album Beg for Mercy.
 He replaced G-Unit member Tony Yayo who had been jailed on gun possession charges after recording only two songs for the album.

 His G-Unit Records debut album Straight Outta Cashville was released on August 24, 2004.
 The album's title alludes to the N.W.A album Straight Outta Compton and is a neologism for Nashville (his hometown).
 The album produced three singles: "Let Me In", "Shorty Wanna Ride", and "Look at Me Now".
 The album received little promotion after November.
 Young Buck was arrested for assault after the VIBE award incident and wasn't able to promote the album for four months until the case was dropped.
 The album debuted at number three on the Billboard 200 and has since been certified Platinum by the RIAA.
 His second solo album Buck The World followed in 2007.

 He joined the rest of the label's roster on the 2005 collaboration album Get Rich or Die Tryin'.

 In April 2008 he was expelled from the rap group G Unit, remaining with G Unit Records as a solo artist.
 50 Cent faulted him for making provocative public statements he would later retract in private, for missing recording sessions, and for drug abuse.
-Young Buck released a "dis" track insulting 50 Cent and G Unit, 50 Cent responded by releasing a taped phone call in which an emotional Buck was heard crying and asking 50 Cent for help and advice, Buck replied with another "dis" track.
+Young Buck released a "diss" track insulting 50 Cent and G Unit, 50 Cent responded by releasing a taped phone call in which an emotional Buck was heard crying and asking 50 Cent for help and advice, Buck replied with another "diss" track.